-Why SoFi stands out: SoFi offers competitive interest rates with no origination, late or prepayment fees.
+Why SoFi stands out: SoFi offers competitive interest rates with no late fee or prepayment penalty.
 The company also has members-only perks and an “unemployment protection” feature.

-- High eligibility requirements: SoFi doesn’t share specific eligibility requirements but says you may qualify if you have a “responsible financial history” and “strong monthly cash flow.”
-SoFi also says it looks at your credit scores, debt-to-income ratio and career experience during the application process.
+- High eligibility requirements — SoFi doesn’t share specific eligibility requirements but says you may qualify if you have a “responsible financial history” and “strong monthly cash flow.”
+SoFi also says it looks at your financial history, credit scores and debt-to-income ratio during the application process.

-- Unemployment protection: SoFi’s unemployment protection is an attractive feature that you can apply for.
-The company may let you pause payments while you’re recovering from a layoff — assuming the job loss wasn’t your fault.
+- Unemployment protection — If you apply for SoFi’s unemployment protection program, the company may put your loan into forbearance (in three-month increments) while you’re recovering from a layoff — assuming the job loss wasn’t your fault.
 If you pause payments, the loan will continue to accrue interest.
-SoFi also may offer assistance as you look for a new job.

-Why LightStream stands out: LightStream, a division of SunTrust Bank, offers competitive interest rates when you enroll in autopay.
-Funds can be used for a variety of expenses, including home improvement.
+Why LightStream stands out: LightStream, a division of Truist, offers competitive interest rates when you enroll in autopay.
+Funds can be used for a variety of expenses, including home improvements.
 In some cases, LightStream may be willing to beat competitor interest rates under certain conditions.
-Check with the lender for details about its Rate Beat Program.
+Check with the lender for details about its Rate Beat program.

-- Potentially quick funding: It’s possible to receive the money in your bank account on the same business day you apply.
+- Potentially quick funding — The lender says it’s possible to receive the money in your bank account on the same business day you apply.
 This could be handy if you need extra funds quickly.

-Why Discover stands out: Discover offers a bunch of customer-friendly features like multiple repayment terms, same-day decisions in some cases, an option to pay off debts directly and access to your FICO score.
+Why Discover stands out: Discover offers many customer-friendly features like multiple repayment terms, same-day decisions in some cases, an option to pay off debts directly and access to your FICO score.

-- Good credit required: Discover doesn’t list its eligibility requirements on its website, but most people with Discover personal loans have credit scores of 660 or above, according to its 2018 public annual report filed with the SEC.
+- Good credit required — Discover doesn’t list its eligibility requirements on its website, but most people with Discover personal loans have credit scores of 660 or above, according to its 2022 public annual report filed.
 You’ll also need a minimum household income of $25,000.

-- Direct payments to consolidate debt: Discover can make payments to other accounts to pay off debt on your behalf.
-If you use your loan for debt consolidation, you must use 70% of the money to pay off debts or you risk affecting your approval or interest rate.
+- Direct payments to consolidate debt — Discover can make payments to other accounts to pay off debt on your behalf.

 Why Avant stands out: Avant may be a good option if you’re struggling to qualify for personal loans with other lenders.
 You can complete the process online and may get a quick decision.

-- Expect more fees: Avant charges an administrative fee — which is high compared to the other lenders on this list.
-The company also charges late payment and insufficient-funds fees.
+- Expect more fees — Avant charges an administration fee of up to 4.75%.
+The company also charges late payment and insufficient funds fees.